Chandra Pant

-Chandra Pant (born, 15 January 1968) is an Indian politician who served as Member of the Uttarakhand Legislative Assembly from Pithoragarh in the by-election in 2019 as a Bharatiya Janata Party candidate.
-By-election was held due to death of her husband, Prakash Pant, due to cancer.
+Chandra Pant (born, 15 January 1968) is an Indian politician who served as Member of the Uttarakhand Legislative Assembly from Pithoragarh from 2019 till 2022.
+She was elected in the by-election in 2019 as a Bharatiya Janata Party candidate.
+By-election was held due to death of her husband, Prakash Pant.
 She lost in 2022 to Mayukh Mahar.

 Education

 She is a post graduate and holds a degree of M.A. from Hemvati Nandan Bahuguna Garhwal University and also a degree of B.Sc.
 Before entering politics, she was a teacher.